infinacy/trim-js/README.md

 # trim-js
-Javascript function to trim a string based on the given character set
+Javascript function to trim a string based on the given character set similar to php trim function.